 - Synthesize theory and research from nursing and related disciplines for advanced nursing roles.

 - Utilize leadership strategies to influence health and health care and to promote the nursing profession in the advanced nursing role.

 - Expand the knowledge of evidence-based practice by identifying nursing research problems and contributing to research investigations.

 - Integrate assessment of own learning in developing a lifelong pattern of scholarly inquiry.

 Upon successful completion of the MSN program, graduates are eligible to sit for national certification examinations.
 Once certified, graduates must apply for a Certificate of Authority to practice as an Advanced Practice Nurse in the State of Ohio or in the state in which they intend to practice.

-Graduates of the Family Nurse Practitioner option are prepared to:
+Graduates of the Nurse Education option are prepared to:

-- incorporate a variety of theories from nursing and related fields into the nurse practitioner role
+- incorporate a variety of theories from nursing and related fields into nursing practice and education roles.

-- analyze social issues related to the health care delivery system and advanced nursing practice
+- analyze social issues related to Health Care Delivery Systems and nursing education.